ippas/gosia-wgs-training/README.md

 * using 10x loupe software to visualise 10x data (download instructions here: https://support.10xgenomics.com/genome-exome/software/downloads/latest). `ssh -L 3001:localhost:3001 ifpan "LOUPE_PORT=3001 LOUPE_SERVER=../loupe-dir ../loupe/start_loupe.sh"`.
 Then navigate in you local browser: localhost:3001

+# Files from 10x with standard Illumina pipeline

-* In the fastq files tht 151th bp was not trimmed. [seqtk](https://github.com/lh3/seqtk) was used [in this docker container](https://hub.docker.com/r/biocontainers/seqtk):
+* In the fastq files form 10x the 151th bp was not trimmed. [seqtk](https://github.com/lh3/seqtk) was used [in this docker container](https://hub.docker.com/r/biocontainers/seqtk):
 ```
 docker run -d --rm -v /:/data biocontainers/seqtk:v1.2-1-deb_cv1 bash
       $ seqtk trimfq -e 1 /data/[path-to-input] > /data/[path-to-input]
  ```
  seqtk was used to trimm all R1 and R2 files from longranger to 150 bp pieces (contain 150trimmed in the name)

+ * R1 reads further contain 22bp sequence (16bp barcode + 6bp adapter) which were also removed:

 ## Bam visualisation in IGV